integrativo/ontos/README.md

 This repository contains ontologies and data used for describing theoretical aspects of integrativO Project.

 ISMB 2016 supplimentary data can be found in ISMB2016 folder.
+FOIS´16 supplimentary data can be found in FOIS'16 folder.

 ## License